Brentuximab Vedotin (Adcetris)

 4. Peripheral T-cell lymphoma (PTCL) [including the following subtypes: anaplastic large cell lymphoma, peripheral T-cell lymphoma not otherwise specified, angioimmunoblastic T-cell lymphoma, enteropathy associated T-cell lymphoma, monomorphic epitheliotropic intestinal T-cell lymphoma, nodal peripheral T-cell lymphoma with TFH phenotype, or follicular T-cell lymphoma] when either of the following are met:

-1. The requested drug will be used a single agent for subsequent or palliative therapy; or
+1. The requested drug will be used as a single agent for subsequent or palliative therapy; or

 5. Extranodal NK/T-cell lymphoma when all of the following are met: